wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ID of the link object as the second argument.
 Method `mapNodeEntry()` simply checks that the name does not already exist, and then inserts the mapping entry into `nameMap_`.

+All events received from one side of the bus will be broadcasted to all ports on the other side of the bus.
+This way, all memory components can learn their immediate neighbors, including the identities, address ranges, etc., by receiving and parsing the initialization events.